 Employers owe a duty of care to their employees.
 This includes protecting their mental health as far as possible.
 It is going to be crucial that employers consider whether there is a need to set up a structure to their employees’ working days whilst working remotely.
 This will of course depend on the nature of the employee and their role.

 Employers will need to accept that the daily chit chat around the coffee machine will likely be replaced by a face time chat periodically, or a walk around the block at lunchtime to get some fresh air.

 Employers should encourage their employees to set boundaries to their work day and take regular exercise.
 They should consider the risk of being seen to micro-manage, but balance that against the desire to stay in touch and maintain engagement and interaction.

 The implementation of an anonymous confidential counselling service will be a good starting point to enable anyone struggling to cope to seek advice and support if they are not wanting to advise their line manager.

-Weightmans have issued advice to their own employees seeking to protect their mental wellbeing.
+Weightmans has issued advice to our own employees seeking to protect their mental wellbeing.

 Download our draft home working policy to enable you to consider the challenges of moving your employees to home working temporarily.

 Get in touch if we can help you with any issues affecting your workforce and their health and safety.

 View our latest guidance on how to plan, prepare and protect your organisation.Read our guidance